I always feel like a broken record when I say this, but if you are a blogger, influencer, or content creator — you NEED to be on Pinterest.

 Here’s my bio:

-It might get a bit techy here but let me explain.
+It might get a bit techy here, but just let me explain.
 You should claim your website on Pinterest to show that all the links and pins are yours.
-You can do this by entering your URL in the settings and hitting “claim site.”
+This can be done by entering your URL in the settings and hitting “claim site.”

 The part where it gets tricky is that it may require you to enter a piece of code on your website.
 If you don’t know how to mess with coding, try Googling it or installing a plugin to do it for you.
 Here’s my favorite one for adding codes.